LOCATION

 The grandeur of yesterday and the splendour of tomorrow.

-Places steeped in history like the Basilica of Sant’Eustorgio, the Diocesan Museum of Milan and the Navigli waterways are all but a stone’s throw from via Conca del Naviglio.
-Storied shops and boutiques give way to eateries, coffee shops and restaurants from the landmark Columns of San Lorenzo up to the Darsena docklands of Milan.
-Already well linked to the urban transport system, this easily reachable area will be even closer to the city centre and Linate airport thanks to the new M4 metro line.
+Places steeped in history such as the Basilica of Sant’Eustorgio, the Diocesan Museum and the Navigli are just a short walk from Via Conca del Naviglio.
+Shops and historic artisan workshops alternate with cafés and restaurants, from the Colonne di San Lorenzo to the Darsena.
+Already an integral part of Milan’s city centre, the De Amicis / Conca del Naviglio district is now even better connected to the rest of the city and to Linate Airport thanks to the new M4 metro line.

 All the convenience of town-centre services and facilities meet the peaceful seclusion of side streets and majestic surrounds: the Parco Amphitheatrum Naturae will flourish and bloom where the long-forgotten Roman amphitheatre once stood, right in front of the Vista development.